-In the last couple of weeks, I have had several patients ask me, “Why did I suddenly start hurting?
+In the last couple of weeks, we have had several patients ask, “Why did I suddenly start hurting?
 I didn’t do anything different than I normally do, but activities that have never hurt before are now causing me pain.”

 Often, the answer is that we’ve gotten stuck in a movement rut and it has reached a critical point where it has now begun to cause pain.
 Imagine for a moment that you set down a house in the middle of a field with no roads.
 The first time you drive to town, you may knock down a few weeds and someone will see the path, but those plants will likely be back to normal in a few days.
 However, if you drive that same path every day, those plants will eventually die and there will be a dirt path.
 As you continue on, you may start to wear grooves in, and eventually the ruts may become so deep that they may eventually cause damage to your vehicle.